University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

-# Antimicorbial resistance gene detection
+# Antimicrobial resistance gene detection
 By Dr Jessica Webb

 {:.no_toc}